Communication and security

 B.

-Access Points (APs) never access the Internet directly, and all traffic from the APs goes through the controller.
-If an AP is removed from the network, the AP is deactivated, and its identity is deleted..
-The AP must be re-provisioned to the specific controllers to become part of the network again.
+Access points (APs) never access the Internet directly, and all traffic from the APs goes through the security appliance.
+If an AP is removed from the network, the AP is deactivated, and its identity is deleted.
+The AP must be re-provisioned to the specific security appliance(s) to become part of the network again.

 VLAN